 But, how does one become a Multipotentialite?

-First, know that you should acknowledge knowledge as knowable (I know, I know…).
-It can be gained through various means:
+First, know that you should acknowledge knowledge as knowable (I know, I know).
+Knowledge can be gained through various means:

-- Observation.
+- Observe.
 Look at how people talk, do things, react.
 Observe the world and how people and things interact.

 - Self-exploration.
 This is self-explanatory.

 - Experiment.
 Trying something out on your own is certainly one way of gaining knowledge.

 - Listen.
 One can easily pick up nuggets of information doing this.

 - Watch.
 YouTube is possibly the best source of free knowledge, right next to Wikipedia (Contentious, I know).

 The key to being a generalist is to readily absorb new pieces of information and fold it into your being.
 Treat every new thing like a 1×1 Lego Block and pop it somewhere in your knowledge structure.
 Insert it right where you think it best fits.
 You may not use that piece right now, but who knows when that knowledge will turn useful in the future?